wandb/data-flywheel-nvidia/README.md

 ### Key Features

 - Data Collection and Storage:
-  - Weights & Biases Weave for logging prompt/completion data
+  - Weights & Biases Weave for logging prompt/completion data and production monitoring
   - MongoDB for API and metadata storage
   - Redis for task queue management
 - Model Integration: